Week 3: Parting the

 - sediment traps, accommodation

-- half grabens - due to thin-skinned style of tectonism and associated sub-horizontal detachment.
+- half grabens - asymmetric, tilting, due to thin-skinned style of tectonism and associated sub-horizontal detachment.

 - fault driven sedimentation: